Edith Hern Fossett: Family separation and reunification

 Joseph was freed in accordance with Thomas Jefferson's will, but Edith and her children were not.
 An auction was held at Monticello in January 1827, where "130 valuable negroes" were put up for sale, and resulted in the separation of families.
 Jesse Scott, a "free man of color" bought Edith and two of her children, Daniel and William, for $505.
 Scott, the husband of Fossett's free half-sister, Sarah Bell Scott, had represented Joseph Fossett in the sale.
 (Sarah Bell Scott was the daughter of Fossett's mother, Mary Hemings Bell, and Thomas Bell.)
 The Fossett, Bell, and Scott families were only able to come up with enough money for Edith and two children at that time.

 Separate buyers purchased Joseph and Edith's other children: Ann-Elizabeth, Martha (Patsy), Isabella, and Peter Fossett.
 Joseph saved money from working as a blacksmith to purchase his family members.
 Joseph, with the help of his mother, Mary Hemings Bell, freed Edith, their five children, and four grandchildren in 1837.
 Peter's owner refused to sell him.

 Fossett went through several processes to ensure that his family members were considered free.
 When he states below that his family members were manumitted, it means that they were set free from slavery.
 To say that they were emancipated means that they were free from ownership or control by another, and since they were considered their owner's property, the transaction was documented by a legal deed of emancipation and filed with the government.
-There are therefore two fundamental ways for a person to be free: one is being free, generally through purchase, of an owner, the other is the status of being a free person.
+There are therefore two fundamental ways for a person to be free: one is being freed, generally through purchase, of an owner, the other is the status of being a free person.
 Virginia had different laws beginning in 1619, and cities within Virginia also had their own laws, for manumission of slaves that specified the manner in which someone may be free.
 For instance, Virginia enacted a law in 1806 in which freed slaves could be returned to slavery if they stayed in the state more than 12 months.

 The family then moved to Ohio where most of the children were able to establish a life for themselves.
 By 1843, they were settled in Cincinnati.
 Joseph Fossett was a blacksmith, as were his sons, Daniel, William and Jesse.
 The Fossett family helped people obtain their freedom on the Underground Railroad.
 Tucker Isaacs, Elizabeth Anns's husband, purchased Peter in 1850.
 By the time of Joseph and Edith's deaths, almost all of the Fossett children were in Ohio.